wajeemba/bibledata/README.md

 ## What's "Bible Data"

-As there is little bible version are in public domain, so I seperate the Offline Bible Reader and the Bible Data.
+As there are little bible versions in public domain, so I seperate the Offline Bible Reader and the Bible Data.

 The Offline Bible Reader, is distributed in free license, you can get the source code from <http://github.com/liudongmiao/bible>.
 However, I have no right to distribute any bible version not in public domain.